 Turning Fights into Conversations and Problems into Opportunities for Intimacy

-This weekend workshop for couples is led by a couple (Dan Wile and Dorothy Kaufmann) and will be given in Oakland, CA on April 29-30, 2017 (filled) and again in the fall of 2017.
-In our workshop, we teach what we’ve learned over the 40 year history of Collaborative Couple Therapy about how to have an engaged and fulfilling relationship.
+This weekend workshop for couples is led by a couple (Dan Wile and Dorothy Kaufmann) and will be given in Oakland, CA on October 14-15, 2017 and again in the spring of 2018.
+In our workshop, we teach what we’ve learned over the forty year history of Collaborative Couple Therapy about how to have an engaged and fulfilling relationship.
 The heart of the weekend is experiential exercises you do privately with your partner.
 Dan and Dorothy help each couple as needed.
 LGBTQ friendly.

 The workshop will take place in our home in the upper Rockridge area of Oakland.
 Fee is $675 per couple if mailed by March 3, 2018, for the April 14-15 weekend and by Sept 8, 2018 for the October 20-21 weekend.
 After that date, the fee is $750.
 We meet from 9:30am to 4:30 pm).
 Lunch and snacks will be provided.
 Workshop is limited to 5 couples.